lfg6000/SpotifyFinder/README.md

 will not need to setup a MySql server/db.
 You will still need to import the Flask-MySqlDb package into your IDE.

+### Modification to spotipy client.py is required
+see workaroundSpotifyChangeRemoveSpecificTrack.txt for details

 ### Running this Project from an IDE
   * download the project from github
   * open the project in your favorite IDE.